NicholasStern/Dotua/docs/documentation.md

 ## Implementation

-The purpose of this library (AutoDiff) is to perform automatic differentation on user defined functions, where the domain and codomain may be single- or multi-dimensional.
-At a high level, AutoDiff serves as a partial replacement for NumPy in the sense that rather than defining functions using NumPy methods such as *sin* and *cos*, the user can use the AutoDiff methods *sin* and *cos* that perform the same evaluation but also perform additional computation in the form of the derivative (i.e., thus implementing the forward mode of automatic differentiation).
+The purpose of the [AutoDiff] library is to perform automatic differentation on user defined functions, where the domain and codomain may be single- or multi-dimensional (*n.b. this library provides support for both the forward and reverse modes of automatic differentation, but for the reverse mode only functions with single-dimensional codomains are supported*).
+At a high level, [AutoDiff] serves as a partial replacement for NumPy in the sense that [AutoDiff] provides methods for many of the mathematical functions (e.g., trigonometric, inverse trigonmetric, hyperbolic, etc.) that NumPy implements; however, while the NumPy versions of these methods can only provide function evaluation, the [AutoDiff] equivalents provide both evaluation and differentiation.

-To achieve this goal, the AutoDiff library implements the following abstract ideas:
+To achieve this, the [AutoDiff] library implements the following abstract
-  1. Keeping track of the value and derivative of user defined expressions.
+ideas:
-  2. Allowing users to be as expressive as they would like by providing our own versions of binary and unary opertors.
+  1. Allowing users to be as expressive as they would like to be by providing our own versions of binary and unary operators.
+  2. Forward AD: keeping track of the value and derivative of user defined expressions and functions.
+  3. Reverse AD: constructing a computational graph from user defined functions that can be used to quickly compute gradients.

-With these goals in mind, the AutoDiff implementation relies on the **Nodes** modules and the **Operator** class and allows user interface through the AutoDiff class which serves as a **Node** factory for initializing instances of *Scalar* and *Vector*.
+With these goals in mind, the [AutoDiff] forward mode implementation relies on the **Nodes** modules and the **Operator** class and allows user interface through the AutoDiff class which serves as a **Node** factory for initializing instances of *Scalar* and *Vector*.
+Analogously, the [AutoDiff] reverse mode implementation relies on the **rNodes** module and the **rOperator** class and facilitates user interface through the rAutoDiff class which seres as a factory for initializing instances of *rScalar*.

 ## Nodes
 The **Nodes** module contains a *Node* superclass with the following basic design: